xen-troops/zephyr/boards/arm/rz_g3s/doc/pwm/GPT.rst

 ````````````
 * Only saw-wave mode is supported by now;
 * External pins input is not supported;
-* Two in/out pins in the same channel is not supported;
+* Two in pins in the same channel is not supported;
-* Only A or B channel can be used on each channel at the same time;
+* Capturing both A and B channels is not supported;
 * Overflow handling is not implemented.

 GPT testing